specht/champ/README.md

 ## Did you know?

-By the way, there's a full-fledged, standalone, no-dependencies GIF encoder in `pgif.c` that writes animated GIFs and uses some optimizations to further minimize space.
+By the way, there's a full-fledged, incremental standalone, no-dependencies GIF encoder in `pgif.c` that writes animated GIFs and uses some optimizations to further minimize space.
+It's stream-friendly and as you feed pixels in via `stdin`, it dutifully writes GIF data to `stdout` until `stdin` gets closed.